Nattawut30/Compound-Interest-Calc.-by-Nattawut-Boonnoon-SWU/README.md

 4. Enter your principal, interest rate, and time in years.
 5. Enjoy how your capital grows year by year.

-*** If it 404s error page, clear browser cache (Ctrl + Shift + R) or try incognito mode ***
+*** If you can't see my Python file, clear browser cache (Ctrl + Shift + R) or try incognito mode ***

 ## Credits
-Built By Nattawut Boonnoon 770
+Built By Nattawut Boonnoon 770.
-This project is part of the Python class in my Uni.
+This project is part of the Python programming class.
-My Linkedin: www.linkedin.com/in/nattawut-bn
+My LinkedIn: www.linkedin.com/in/nattawut-bn